erik777/cratedb-utils/docs/TUTORIAL_TABLE_DESIGN_OBJECTS.md

 ### Dynamic fields
-types.  types.
-Our meta field is dynamic because we want it to be consistent (enforced data types) while still having the ability to add fields via our application without doing an explicit schema change.
+Our `meta` field is `dynamic` because we want it to be consistent (enforced data types) while still having the ability to add fields via our application without doing an explicit schema change.

-So far, nothing we did added new fields to our schema since doc and ext both used `ignored`.
+So far, nothing we did added new fields to our schema since `doc` and `ext` both used `ignored`.

 	cr> select column_name, data_type, column_default, is_nullable from information_schema.columns where table_name = 'mydocs';
 	+-----------------+-----------+----------------+-------------+